#BalanceForBetter #PositiveVisibilityforWomen @IWD2019

 Visit National Adoption Week for further information about adoption in the UK.

 With a happy smile fixed firmly on her face, Sabrina leaves the party and returns to the office.
 She has a 4pm conference with Counsel in preparation for a financial hearing involving European assets.
 The question of the day is whether the hearing will take place before or after Brexit and what difference that is likely to make to the client.

 Sabrina leaves the office at 6pm, once again responding to emails on the train, and arrives home a little after 7pm.
 She switches seamlessly from lawyer to Mother as she baths her 4 year old, before reading her a story and putting her to bed.

 She prepares a snack for her older children and eats dinner herself, whilst discussing their days and helping with homework.
 Regular snacks are particularly important for her eldest child to help him recharge and manage his blood glucose levels.
 Sabrina uses an app to monitor his levels throughout the day, so she’s always keeping an eye on him even when she’s not there.

 The children are in bed by 9pm so it is time for a cheeky glass of wine and a final review of emails, before cleaning away the debris from the day and turning in herself.

 “I love being a Mum and a lawyer, but it can be challenging, especially when you have a child with additional health needs.
 In my view, you shouldn’t have to choose between the two and that was a big part of my motivation for creating a flexible working environment.”

 All of the women at Allard Bailey Family Law work flexibly for different reasons.
-Next month you will learn more about our amazing Paralegal and Mum of four, Victoria Oya.
+Next month you will learn more about one of our Consultant Solicitors.